asu-ke-web-services/gios-vagrant/README.md

   * `brew cask install virtualbox`
   * `brew cask install vagrant`
   * `brew cask install vagrant-manager`

+ To install on Windows follow these steps:
+  * Download and install the VirtualBox for Windows.
+  * Download and install vagrant for Windows.
+  * Download and install both PuTTY and PuTTYGen for windows from [here](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
+  * A visual example to install is [here](http://aryannava.com/2014/04/05/installing-vagrant-on-windows-7-and-8/).

 2. Change your working directory to one you want to keep your Vagrantfile and sync the directory with guest machine.